numpy/numpy/doc/source/dev/howto-docs.rst

 Daniele Procida, who goes on
 `in this short article <https://documentation.divio.com/>`__ to explain the differences and reveal the formulas.
-When you begin a document or propose one, have in mind which of these documents it will be.
+When you begin a document or propose one, have in mind which of these types it will be.

 .. _contributing: